jentery/uw/index.md

 This sequence overlaps the Humanities with work mostly in Computer Science, the Social Sciences, and Information Studies.

-* **Processing**: This course introduces you to using computers to interpret materials.
-Techniques may include pre-processing data, plain text, the command line (Bash), programming (Python), statistics (R), diffing, text mining, topic modeling, and machine learning.
+* **Processing**: This course introduces you to using computers to process and interpret materials.
+Techniques may include pre-processing data, text editing, the command line (Bash), spreadsheets, programming (Python), statistics (R), diffing, text mining, topic modeling, and machine learning.
 Emphasis is placed on the editorial choices made during processing and understanding how computation affects interpretation.
 * **Expression**: This course introduces you to expressing materials as data.
 Techniques may include the command line (Bash), programming (Python and JavaScript), interface and interaction design, and graphical, (geo)spatial, temporal, and sonic expression.
 Emphasis is placed on data expression as a form of argumentation and social responsibility.
-* **Analysis**: This course introduces you to interpreting data for the purposes of analysis and publication.
+* **Analysis**: This course introduces you to analyzing data for the purposes of disseminating and publishing findings.
 Techniques may include macroanalysis, surface reading, close reading, cultural analytics, cinemetrics, and algorhythmics.
-Emphasis is placed on the combination of qualitative and quantitative methods and the bridging of macro-, meso-, and micro-levels of interpretation.
+Emphasis is placed on combining qualitative and quantitative methods and bridging macro-, meso-, and micro-levels of interpretation.

 The sequence could build on work by, for instance, [coming soon].

-The benefits of this sequence include scaffolded preparation for data- and computation-oriented humanities work and an investment in conducting computational analysis without relying too heavily on tools and templates.
+The benefits of this sequence include semi-scaffolded preparation for data- and computation-oriented humanities work and an investment in conducting computational analysis without relying too heavily on tools and templates.
 It requires significant investment in the more technical dimensions of digital humanities.

 ### Design and Communication

 This sequence overlaps the Humanities with work mostly in Fine Arts and Engineering.

-* **Composition**: This course introduces you to
-- **Design**: interface, interaction, experience, accessibility
-- **Experiments**:  (e-lit, net art, design fiction, literary media, book arts)
+* **Composition**: This course introduces you to multimodal composition.
+Techniques may include writing for the web, visual programming, and the production and post-production of audio, film, images, and text.
+Emphasis is placed on scholarly publishing and contexts of use and interpretation.
+- **Design**: This course introduces you to design's role in the scholarly communication process.
+Techniques may include accessibility as well as graphic, interface, interaction, experience, adversarial, and speculative design.
+Emphasis is placed on inquiry and cultural practice.
+- **Experiments**: This course surveys histories of experimental media and their relevance to present-day practice.
+Areas studied may include electronic literature, net art, design fiction, literary media, book arts, sound and performance art, tactical media, media archaeology, infrastructure studies, and installation work.
+Emphasis is placed on the importance of media aesthetics to cultural, social, and political practices.

 The sequence could build on work by, for instance, [coming soon].

-The benefits of this sequence include scaffolded preparation for ; bridges aesthetics with history and contexts of use;
+The benefits of this sequence include semi-scaffolded preparation for humanities-based design and communication fields.
+It could also foreground history in the design and composition process.
+It requires some investment in the more technical dimensions of digital humanities.

 ### Social Justice

 This sequence overlaps the Humanities with work mostly in the Social Sciences.

-* **Critical Technical Practice**:
+* **Critical Technical Practice**: This course introduces you to
-* **Ethics and Responsibility**: digital ethics (social justice and decolonization) - labour
+* **Ethics and Responsibility**: This course introduces you to  digital ethics (social justice and decolonization) - labour
-* **Action Research**:
+* **Action Research**: This workshop is an opportunity for you to develop and reflect your own action research project, in collaboration with a community partner (where applicable).

 The sequence could build on work by, for instance, [coming soon].

-The benefits of this sequence include . .  scaffolded preparation for ; appeals to students doing theoretical and justice work;
+The benefits of this sequence include . .  scaffolded preparation for ; appeals to students doing theoretical and justice work; It requires some investment in the more technical dimensions of digital humanities.

-### Foundations v1
+### Methods

 This sequence is anchored in Digital Humanities as a field.
 It is methods-forward.

-* **Structuring**:
-- **Programming**: (from encoding to media archaeology)
-- **Expression and Analysis**: (from to minimal computing)
+* **Remediating and Structuring**: This course introduces you to the fundamentals of remediating materials and structuring data for interpretation in digital humanities.
+- **Programming and Expression**: This course introduces you to the fundamentals of computer programming and data expression for interpretation in digital humanities.
+- **Analysis and Ethics**: This course introduces you to the fundamentals of analysis and ethics in digital humanities.

 The sequence could build on work by, for instance, [coming soon].

-The benefits of this sequence include . . flexibility for students, faculty, and staff;
+The benefits of this sequence include . . flexibility for students, faculty, and staff; It requires significant investment in the more technical dimensions of digital humanities.

-### Foundations v2
+### Prototyping v1

 This sequence is anchored in the praxis of digital studies or media studies.
-It is project-forward.
+It is prototype- and project-forward.

-* **Prototyping Pasts**:
+* **Prototyping Pasts**: This course introduces you to using digital methods to conjecture about the past.
-* **Prototyping Futures**:
+* **Prototyping Futures**: This course introduces you to using digital methods to speculate about the future.
-* **Project (Ethics and Production)s**:
+* **Project (Ethics and Production)s**: This workshop is an opportunity for you to develop a prototyping project and consider its social, cultural, and ethical dimensions.

 The sequence could build on work by, for instance, [coming soon].

-The benefits of this sequence include . . flexibility for students, faculty, and staff;
+The benefits of this sequence include . . flexibility for students, faculty, and staff; It requires some investment in the more technical dimensions of digital humanities.

-### Foundations v3
+### Prototyping v2

+This sequence blends Methods and Prototyping v1 above.

-* **Survey**:
+* **Survey**: This course surveys . .
-* **Prototyping Pasts and Futures**:
+* **Prototyping Pasts and Futures**: This course introduces you to using digital methods to conjecture about the past and future.
-* **Project (Ethics and Production)**:
+* **Project (Ethics and Production)**: This workshop is an opportunity for you to develop a prototyping project and consider its social, cultural, and ethical dimensions.

 The sequence could build on work by, for instance, [coming soon].

-The benefits of this sequence include . . flexibility for students, faculty, and staff;
+The benefits of this sequence include . . flexibility for students, faculty, and staff; It requires some investment in the more technical dimensions of digital humanities.

 ## References